Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Numerical Results

-Based on the analyses, it can be deduced that the optimal $N$ is the minimum $N$ that satisfies the probability of false alarm and detection constraints when the transmission cost is not much higher than the sensing one.
-However, when the transmission energy is much higher than the sensing energy, the optimal $N$ is not necessarily the minimum feasible $N$.

-Figures~\ref{epddbcs1}~and~\ref{epddbcs3} compare the performance of the single threshold censored truncated sequential scheme with the one assuming two thresholds, i.e, $\bar{a}$ and $\bar{b}$.
+Figures~\ref{epddbcs1}~and~\ref{epddbcs3} compare the performance of the single threshold censored truncated sequential scheme with the one assuming two thresholds, i.e, $\bar{a}$ and $\bar{b}$ for the OR rule.
+The idea is to find when the double threshold scheme with its higher complexity becomes valuable.
 In these figures, $M=5$, $N=10$, $\gamma=0$~dB, $C_{t}=10$, $\pi_{0}=0.2,~0.8$, and $\alpha=0.1$, while $\beta$ changes from $0.1$ to $0.99$.
-The sensing cost, $C_{s}$ in Fig.~\ref{epddbcs1} is assumed $1$, while in Fig.~\ref{epddbcs3} it is $3$.
-It is shown that as the sensing cost increases, the energy efficiency of the double threshold scheme also increases compared to the one of the single threshold scheme, particularly when $\pi_{0}$ is high.
+The sensing energy per sample, $C_{s}$ in Fig.~\ref{epddbcs1} is assumed $1$, while in Fig.~\ref{epddbcs3} it is $3$.
+It is shown that as the sensing energy per sample increases, the energy efficiency of the double threshold scheme also increases compared to the one of the single threshold scheme, particularly when $\pi_{0}$ is high.
 The reason is that when $\pi_{0}$ is high, a much lower ASN can be achieved by the double threshold scheme compared to the single threshold one.
-This gain in performance comes at the cost of a high computational complexity.
-However, it seems that as the sensing cost and $\pi_{0}$ increases, the double threshold scheme becomes more attractive.
+This gain in performance comes at the cost of a {higher computational complexity because of the two-dimensional search}.

+{Fig.~\ref{en} depicts the optimal maximum {average energy consumption per sensor} versus the number of samples for the OR rule and for a network of $M=5$ cognitive radios where each radio experiences {a different channel gain and thus} a different SNR.
+Arranging the SNRs in a vector ${\bf{\gamma}}=[\gamma_{1},\dots,\gamma_{5}]$, we have ${\mathbf \gamma}=$[1dB, 2dB, 3dB, 4dB, 5dB].
+The other parameters are $C_{s}=1$, $C_{t}=10$, $\pi_{0}=0.5$, $\alpha=0.1$ and $\beta=0.9$.
+As shown in Fig.~\ref{en}, by increasing the number of samples and thus the total sensing energy, the sequential censoring energy efficiency also increases compared to the censoring scheme.
+For example, if we define the efficiency of the censored truncated sequential sensing scheme as the difference of the optimal maximum average {energy consumption per sensor} of sequential censoring and censoring divided by the optimal maximum {average energy consumption per sensor} of censoring, the efficiency increases approximately three times from 0.06 (for $N=15$) to 0.19 (for $N=30$).}

+{In Fig.~\ref{ect}, the sensing energy per sample is $C_{s}=10$ while the transmission energy $C_{t}$ changes from 0 to 1000.
+The goal is to see how the optimal maximum {average energy consumption per sensor} changes with $C_{t}$ for the or rule and for a network of $M=5$ cognitive radios with ${\boldsymbol{\gamma}}=$[1dB, 2dB, 3dB, 4dB, 5dB].
+The other parameters of the network are $N=30$, $\pi_{0}=0.5$, $\alpha=0.1$ and $\beta=0.9$.
+The best saving for sequential censoring is achieved when the transmission energy is zero.
+Indeed, we can see that as the transmission energy increases the performance gain of sequential censoring reduces compared to censoring.
+However, in low-power radios where the sensing energy per sample and transmission energy are usually in the same range, sequential censoring performs much better than censoring in terms of energy efficiency as we can see in Fig.~\ref{ect}.}